 If they can, clinically vulnerable and clinically extremely vulnerable members of the household should have their meals in their own rooms.
 If you have one, use a dishwasher to clean and dry the family’s used crockery and cutlery.
 If this is not possible, wash them using your usual washing up liquid and warm water and dry them thoroughly.
 If the clinically vulnerable or clinically extremely vulnerable person is using their own utensils, remember to use a separate tea towel for drying these.

-We understand that it will be difficult for some people to separate themselves from others at home.
-You must do your very best to follow this guidance and everyone in your household should regularly wash their hands, avoid touching their face, and clean frequently touched surfaces.
+It will be difficult for some people to separate themselves from others at home.
+You need to do your very best to follow this guidance and everyone in your household should regularly wash their hands, avoid touching their face, and clean frequently touched surfaces.

 Wash your hands often